Political Economy Analysis in Action Training Course

 In total, some 750 individuals have completed these courses, creating an international critical mass of people able to apply political economy approaches to their own work and to share this knowledge with colleagues.

 The most recent development is that during 2014 we have created an on-line version of the course for distance learning.
-This has been run twice, in 2014 and 2015.
+This has been run four times, in 2014, 2015 and 2017.